What is Design and Visual Communication about?

 Subject-specific terms can be found in the glossary.

-Design and Visual Communication is about the interrelated strands of design thinking, visual communication, and design heritage.
+Design and Visual Communication is about the interrelated strands of design thinking, visual communication, and design influences.

-Design encompasses the ideation, exploration, progression, and communication of design ideas into potential outcomes that serve a specific purpose, provide innovative possibilities, and can be informed by design heritage and a designer’s perspective.
+Design thinking encompasses the ideation, exploration, progression, and communication of design ideas into potential outcomes that serve a specific purpose, provide innovative possibilities, and can be informed by design influences and a designer’s perspective.

 Within Design and Visual Communication, design consists of product design and spatial design.

 Visual communication addresses how design ideas and outcomes are appropriately presented to the viewer.
-Design ideas and outcomes are expressed in a manner that makes visible the learner’s thoughts, allowing for engagement, feedback, and collaboration.
+Design ideas and outcomes are expressed in a manner that displays the learner’s thoughts, allowing for engagement, feedback, and collaboration.

-Designers acknowledge how their design ideas can meet the needs of people within various situations, and are responsive to the ethical, environmental, and cultural impacts they may have.
+Designers acknowledge how their design ideas can meet the needs of people in various situations.
+Designers are responsive to the ethical, environmental, and cultural impacts they may have.

 Subject-specific terms can be found in the glossary.

-Design and Visual Communication is about the interrelated strands of design thinking, visual communication, and design heritage.
+Design and Visual Communication is about the interrelated strands of design thinking, visual communication, and design influences.

-Design encompasses the ideation, exploration, progression, and communication of design ideas into potential outcomes that serve a specific purpose, provide innovative possibilities, and can be informed by design heritage and a designer’s perspective.
+Design thinking encompasses the ideation, exploration, progression, and communication of design ideas into potential outcomes that serve a specific purpose, provide innovative possibilities, and can be informed by design influences and a designer’s perspective.

 Within Design and Visual Communication, design consists of product design and spatial design.

 Visual communication addresses how design ideas and outcomes are appropriately presented to the viewer.
-Design ideas and outcomes are expressed in a manner that makes visible the learner’s thoughts, allowing for engagement, feedback, and collaboration.
+Design ideas and outcomes are expressed in a manner that displays the learner’s thoughts, allowing for engagement, feedback, and collaboration.

-Designers acknowledge how their design ideas can meet the needs of people within various situations, and are responsive to the ethical, environmental, and cultural impacts they may have.
+Designers acknowledge how their design ideas can meet the needs of people in various situations.
+Designers are responsive to the ethical, environmental, and cultural impacts they may have.

 Big Ideas and Significant Learning